-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of additional ADSs and additional ordinary shares from us at the offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
-If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase a number of additional ADSs and ordinary shares proportionate to that underwriter's initial purchase commitment as indicated in the table above.
+We have agreed to issue, at the option of the underwriters, within 30 days from the date of the underwriting agreement, up to an aggregate of additional ADSs and additional ordinary shares to be sold to the subscribers procured by the underwriters or, as the case may be, to the several underwriters at the offering price set forth on the cover page of this prospectus.
+The option granted may be exercised at any time and from time to time in whole or in part by the underwriters.
+If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase or procure subscribers for a number of additional ADSs and ordinary shares proportionate to that underwriter's initial purchase commitment as indicated in the table above.
 This option may be exercised only if the underwriters sell more ADSs and ordinary shares than the total number set forth on the cover page of this prospectus.